slowernews/wisdom-tldr/chapters/introduction.md

 > *"Perhaps you’re a slave to your own idea of yourself."
 -- D.W.
 Lawrence [1885]*

+> *"A man must know his own destiny, because he must know what he was meant to be.
+But if he does not recognize it, then he is lost.
+He is also lost if — and it will happen only two or three times in his life — if he does not recognize Fate.
+By this I mean once, or twice, or at the very most, three times, Fate will reach out and tap a man on the shoulder.
+He usually says, «Go away, I’m busy», or «I don’t know you, so don’t bother me».
+But if he has the imagination, he will turn around and Fate will point out to him what fork in the road he should take.
+If he has the guts, he will take it."
+-- (general) George S. Patton [1885]*

 > *"I’d woke up early and I took a long time getting ready to exist."
 -- Fernando Pessoa [1888]*

 > *"One’s destination is never a place, but a new way of seeing things."
 -- Henry Miller [1891]*

+> *"You can’t go back and change the beginning, but you can start where you are and change the ending."
+-- C.S.
+Lewis [1898]*

 > *"Don’t ask yourself what the world needs, ask yourself what makes you come alive and go do that.
 Because what the world needs is more people to come alive."
 -- Howard Thurman [1899]*